SalmanAA/wordifyfa/README.md

 <script src="wordifyfa.js"></script>
 ```

-or if you using Node.js
+or if you are using Node.js

 ```shell
 npm i wordifyfa